wp-plugins/gwolle-gb/readme.txt

 * Gwolle Guestbook itself, with Export supported as well (CSV-file).

-Please note: At the moment, Gwolle Guestbook does *not* work with WordPress MU.
+> Please note: Gwolle Guestbook does *not* work with WordPress MultiSite.

 = Languages =